 The Cost of Lost Title Bonds

-Lost vehicle title bonds are among the most common surety bonds, and the surety bond cost depends on the value of the vehicle that the applicant is titling.
+The cost of a lost vehicle title bond depends on the value of the vehicle that the applicant is titling.
 Most states require a lost title bond to be in the amount of 1.5 or 2 times the value of the vehicle you are titling.

 The Cost of Performance Bonds